Network Configuration Automation

 1. Assess Network Requirements: Understand the specific network requirements, including device types, network protocols, and security policies.

-2. Select an Automation Tool: Evaluate different automation tools available in the market and choose the one that aligns with the organization’s needs and network infrastructure.
+2. Select an Automation Tool: Evaluate different automation tools available on the market and choose the one that best suits the organization’s needs and network infrastructure.

 3. Create Configuration Templates: Develop standardized configuration templates that can be easily applied to network devices.
 These templates should include best practices, security policies, and network-specific configurations.